innat/medic-ai/README.md

-# MEDIC
+# Medic-AI

-MEDIC serves as a python-based library for medical image analysis.
+**Medic-AI** serves as a python-based library for medical image analysis with AI techniques.

 # Installation